owkin/GrAIdient/Docs/Concepts/MODEL.md

 - The model has been loaded from the disk
 - We want to train a model from scratch

+But the `initKernel` is always necessary for the model to be ready to train/run.

 ## Model Transformation